Frequently Asked Questions:

 b) The surface you strike upon must be solid and must not bounce.
 Try stamping on a hard surface such as an old tree stump, a very sturdy table, or invest in a heavy metal block or an anvil.

 c) Use the right hammer for the job.
 For small stamps (anything under 3/8") you can use a #1 hammer.
 For anything larger you will need more weight.
 I recommend using between a #2-#4 sledge hammer.
 I also would recommend using a brass head so as help your stamps last as long as possible.

-After the stamps are carved, the stamps are hardened to around 62-63 on the Rockwell Hardness Scale and will last a lifetime and beyond when properly cared for.
+After the stamps are carved, the stamps are hardened to around 59-60 on the Rockwell Hardness Scale and will last a long time when properly cared for.

 Mushrooming on the hammer-end of handmade stamps is completely normal and is expected with long-term use.
+It is especially common if you are stamping on harder metals, or using a steel hammer head.
 You can use a belt grinder or hand files to file or sand off the "mushroom" to prevent it from cracking further and splintering off, also saving yourself from potentially getting injured in the process.
-I would also suggest switching to the use of a brass hammer to prolong the life of your stamps.
+I would also suggest switching to the use of a brass head hammer to prolong the life of your stamps.